 Getting machine intelligence to the stage where it’s able to adapt to context is the key to overcoming many of the existing weaknesses of second wave AI systems.

-Once this is accomplished, the third wave of AI will be underway and it will be a game changer.
+Once this is accomplished, the third wave of AI will be underway.
+And yes, it will be a game changer.

 The Third Wave of AI

-The third wave of AI will see the development of systems that can tackle the challenge of learning in a way that’s much closer to how humans learn.
+The third wave of AI is set to see the development of systems that can tackle the challenge of learning in a way that’s much closer to how humans learn.

 Whereas second wave systems relied heavily on machines being provided with vast amounts of pre-labeled training data to learn from, third wave AI will begin to reduce the requirement of this kind of data ‘feeding’, learning instead from contextual models.

 For example, rather than training the AI over hundreds of thousands of images of dogs (from which the machine will statistically evaluate millions of pixels), third wave AI systems should be able to learn from descriptive models that tell it the features to look for in order to identify a dog.